RTEMS/rtems-docs/c-user/config/scheduler-general.rst

 configuration does not need any of the configuration options described in this section.

-By default, the :ref:`Deterministic Priority Scheduler <SchedulerPriority>` algorithm is used in uniprocessor configurations.
-In case SMP is enabled and the configured maximum processors (:ref:`CONFIGURE_MAXIMUM_PROCESSORS`) is greater than one, then the :ref:`Earliest Deadline First (EDF) SMP Scheduler
+By default, the :ref:`SchedulerPriority` algorithm is used in uniprocessor configurations.
+In case SMP is enabled and the configured maximum processors (:ref:`CONFIGURE_MAXIMUM_PROCESSORS`) is greater than one, then the
-<SchedulerSMPEDF>` is selected as the default scheduler algorithm.
+:ref:`SchedulerSMPEDF`

-For the :ref:`schedulers built into
+is selected as the default scheduler algorithm.

-RTEMS <SchedulingConcepts>`, the configuration is straightforward.
+For the schedulers provided by RTEMS (see :ref:`SchedulingConcepts`), the configuration is straightforward.
 All that is required is to define the configuration option which specifies which scheduler you want for in your application.

 The pluggable scheduler interface also enables the user to provide their own scheduling algorithm.
 If you choose to do this, you must define multiple